ChrisEssery/group-project/Portfolio/UX_Design.md

   <br/><br/>
 </p>

+This demo shows the way the user will navigate through our application, and how they will play the games with other players.
 As you can see, in each of these stages the UI design of our product evolved and developed.
 This development took us from a very crude paper prototype to a clear, intuitive, well thought out UI wireframe, the functionality of which is demonstrated in the above demo.
 It also gave us a visual template for the front end of our product.

 ## Identification of users and stakeholders